Alabama governor signs legislation protecting IVF providers from legal liability into law

 “I think there is too much difference of opinion on when actual life begins.
 A lot of people say conception.
 A lot of people say implantation.
 Others say heartbeat.
 I wish I had the answer,” said Melson, the bill sponsor.

-Melson, who is a doctor, said lawmakers may have to come back with additional legislation but said he said it should be based on “science not feelings.”
+Melson, who is a doctor, said lawmakers may have to come back with additional legislation but said it should be based on “science not feelings.”

 The court ruled that three couples whose frozen embryos were destroyed when a hospital patient got into the storage unit at a fertility clinic and dropped the embryos could pursue wrongful death lawsuits for their “extrauterine children.”
 The ruling, treating an embryo the same as a child or gestating fetus under the wrongful death statute, raised concerns about civil liabilities for clinics.
 A fourth couple filed a similar wrongful death lawsuit last week.